Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 </table>

 This demo application shows a changeable list of items within a normal HTML drop-down menu.
 The contents of the list change in real time, based on the commands pushed by the Server.<br>
-The feed that controls the list contents is the same as in the Portfolio Demos (i.e. it subscribes to the same item from the same Data Adapter) and it is shared among all the connected users.
+The feed that controls the list contents is the same as in the [Portfolio Demos](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) (i.e. it subscribes to the same item from the same Data Adapter) and it is shared among all the connected users.
 So, you can see the drop-down menu kept in sync across all the browsers connected to this page.

 The front-end code can be considered a reference example of visualization of data, coming from an item subscription, that does not leverage the Lightstreamer widgets, but uses custom HTML code or third-party widgets.

-The demo includes the following client-side technologies:
+The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>COMMAND</b> mode.
 Each time the Server sends an "add" or "delete" command, the JavaScript code manipulates the drop-down menu to update its contents.

 <!-- END DESCRIPTION lightstreamer-example-portfolio-client-javascript-dynamic-drop-down-demo---html-client -->